Addressing Hallucinations with RAG and NMISS in Italian Healthcare LLM Chatbots: Related Works

-\cite{zhang2024knowledgealignmentproblembridging} propose the MixAlign framework, which aligns user queries with external knowledge to resolve ambiguities.
-This improves response accuracy and reduces hallucinations, with results showing a sharp increase in correct answers and a decrease in hallucinations.
+In a related effort, \citet{zhang2024knowledgealignmentproblembridging} propose the MixAlign framework, which aligns user queries with external knowledge sources to resolve semantic ambiguities.
+This method improves both response accuracy and factual consistency, yielding a marked increase in correct answers and a reduction in hallucination frequency.

+Unlike prior resource-intensive frameworks, this study introduces a lightweight mitigation approach that integrates zero-shot prompt engineering with RAG for factual grounding in the healthcare domain.